ejafek13/Yelp-Affluence-Prediction/README.md

 ---

 ### Problem Statement and Key Objective

+<b> Context </b>
+- Yelp data is publicly available, descriptive of businesses by area and location and is regularly updated.
+Specifically, Yelp generates ($, $$, $$$, $$$$) to indicate relative business costs.
+Can this data be used to estimate neighborhood affluence?
+Is it a good predictor?

 <b> Problem Statement </b>
 - Traditional methods estimate geospatial wealth via income or unemployment rates